Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Pnn** Motor driver number
 * **Tn** Encoder type: 0=none, 1=linear quadrature encoder on axis, 2=quadrature encoder on motor shaft, 3=Duet closed loop magnetic sensor (based on the AS5047D)
-* **Cn.n** Encoder counts per full step (when using a quadrature encoder on motor shaft) [count per mm will become available as support for linear encoders is implemented]
+* **Cn.n** For a linear quadrature encoder (T1) or a quadrature encoder on the motor shaft (T2) this is the number of counts per full step.
+For a magnetic shaft encoder (T3) this is the motor full step angle in degrees (normally 1.8 or 0.9).
 * **En.n:m.m** Error thresholds.
 If m.m is nonzero then whenever the actual position is more than m.m full motor steps of the desired position, this will be reported as a driver error.
 If n.n is nonzero and n.n < m.m then whenever the actual position is more than n.n full steps of the desired position but is less than m.m full steps, this will be reported as a pre-stall.
 The action that is taken on a stall/pre-stall can be configured using the [event system](/User_manual/RepRapFirmware/Events)
 * **Rn.n** Proportional constant
 * **In.n** Integral constant